After 189 bodies were found in Colorado funeral home, evidence suggests families received fake ashes

 A second crematory, Roselawn Funeral Home in Pueblo, Colorado, was contacted by a family last week that had a 2021 death certificate from Return to Nature listing Roselawn as the crematory.
 Roselawn did not do the cremation, said its manager, Rudy Krasovec.

-Stephanie Ford said her dry-witted adrenaline junkie husband, Wesley Ford, had nightmares of waking up in a coffin and hated the idea of being buried and his body decaying.
+Dry concrete has been used before by funeral homes to mimic human ashes, including at another Colorado funeral home where the operators were accused of selling body parts and received lengthy federal prison sentences for mail fraud.
+Attorney Dave TeSelle is representing families in that case and said the AP’s findings were “exactly the type and pieces of evidence” that point toward fake ashes.

-“He wanted to be cremated,” she said, “and back to the earth quickly.”
+Stephanie Ford said her dry-witted adrenaline junkie husband wanted to be cremated and had nightmares of waking up in a coffin.
+He hated the idea of being buried, his body decaying.

-Wesley Ford died in April, and Return to Nature handled the cremation.
-When Stephanie Ford learned of the grim discovery at the funeral home this month, her daughter, a physician, took a closer look at the ashes.
+Wesley Ford died in April.
+Return to Nature handled the cremation and when Stephanie Ford learned of the grim discovery at the funeral home this month, her daughter, a physician, took a closer look at the ashes.

 “Mom, that’s not dad,” she told her mother.